nventive/Uno/doc/articles/howto-consume-webservices.md

     }
     ```

-    In order to add an image to your favorites, the api expects a JSON payload that contains the image ID and an optional **sub_id** value.
-The **Add** methods constructs this using a **Dictionary** that is then serialized to JSON and submitted as the payload.
-Rather than returning a **Favorite**, it returns a **Response** instance which contains the new Favorite ID.
+    In order to delete an image from your favorites, the API expects a JSON payload that contains the favorite ID value.
+The **Delete** method submits the favorite ID value in the url.
+The method returns a **Response** instance.

 1. The implementation of **FavoritesApi** should look similar to: